Skip to Main Content Header and Footer Templates

 What is a proxy server?
 Why is it needed?
 How does it work?

-Most of the databases and e-journals provided by Washington University Libraries are on the Web but are not free.
+Most of the databases and e-journals provided by WashU Libraries are on the Web but are not free.
 The Libraries purchase access to them from companies.
 The agreements with these companies limit access to current WU students, faculty, and staff.
 If you are not on the WU campuses, you must logon with your WUSTL Key and have your affiliation with the University recognized.

 After you have logged in, you should not be challenged again for your ID and password - until you turn off your computer, or close your browser.
 Need help with your WUSTL Key or password?
 Click here for more info.